Language In The Ether¶

 Which brings us, at long last, to Ethereum.
 With a much richer internal scripting language, Ethereum can not only carry and transfer value, it can **define it dynamically by virtue of autonomous programs running in what can be imagined as a shared, global computer.

-Remember I said earlier that – rather than spending my time quibbling about how even to define ‘the perfect language’ – I was willing to take binary as a working candidate because what really matters is how our language is interpreted, i.e. how we are read by others around us?
-Well, we have a programmable substrate – silicon – on which binary is the native tongue and now a programmable medium – Ethereum – which is both a shared, transactional history and a single, global computer capable of running linguistic programs made by humans.
+Using binary as a working candidate for a perfect language works well because what really matters is how our language is interpreted*, i.e. how we are read by others around us.
+Well, we have a programmable substrate – silicon – on which binary is the native tongue and now * a programmable medium – Ethereum – which is both a shared, transactional history and a single, global computer capable of running linguistic programs made by humans.
 Reading from and writing to this network are well-defined operations that allow both humans and programs to communicate more efficiently and securely.

 The linguistic possibilities provided by a relatively new substrate running a completely new, consensus-based, cryptographically-secured, general computational medium are endless.

 This is where it gets really weird, though, because so far I’ve only talked about language in a more or less human context.
 However, the programs on Ethereum can also talk to other programs and can – because they share the same, consensus-backed computer – transact between themselves.
 My good friend Simon de la Rouviere had this to say:

 “It’s doubtful that programs will develop the desire to connect for the sake of it (like we do), unless we program them to do it.
 However, the benefits of knowing that a computation was verifiably done is like inventing religion for programs.
 Like the biological desire to know what’s going on in others’ minds, with verifiable computing protocols, a program will know the minds of other programs.
 Except, unlike biology, where it is imperfect, it will know exactly the state and processing capability.
 There’s no longer this idea of servers of data and logic connected disparately through the network.”